sfeir-open-source/sfeir-school-quarkus/docs/markdown/01-part1/04-test-application.md

 <!-- .slide: class="with-code" -->
-# Tester l'application
+# Test the application

-- JUnit
+- JUnit5
-- RestAssured ou autre librairie
+- RestAssured
+- Or any Java test librairy
-- @QuarkusTest runner
+- @QuarkusTest
 - Continuous testing

 In the app :